Skip to main content

 Menu

-Children's Wellbeing and Schools Bill set for Lords debate
+Children's Wellbeing and Schools Bill debated in the Lords

 There is no description available for this image (ID: 186457)

-Members of the House of Lords will discuss the primary objectives of the Children's Wellbeing and Schools Bill, at second reading on Thursday 1 May.
+Members of the House of Lords discussed the key objectives of the Children's Wellbeing and Schools Bill, at second reading on Thursday 1 May.

 The Children's Wellbeing and Schools Bill will strengthen safeguards for children's social care, offer increased support for care leavers, regulate the use of social worker agencies and enshrine kinship carers in law.